Preventing And Solving Your Sales And Payroll Tax Issues

 - Filing bankruptcy

 In addition to representing you during an audit, we can put pre-audit measures in place to help you mitigate the chance of an audit.
+If you’ve discovered a compliance issue, voluntary disclosure is an option that allows you to come forward on your own terms before the state discovers it.

 What Happens In A New York Sales Tax Audit?